umarhassan-mitodl/sts.s28-fall-2005/content/pages/readings.md

 Kingston, Jeffrey. *Japan in Transformation, 1952-2000*.
 New York, NY: Longman, 2001.
 ISBN: 9780582418752.

 ICH Steering Committee.
-"The Future of ICH - Revised 2000: A Statement by the ICH Steering Committee on the occasion of the Fifth International Conference on Harmonisation, 9-11 November 2000, San Diego." ([PDF](http://www.ich.org/fileadmin/Public_Web_Site/ABOUT_ICH/Vision/The_Future_of_ICH_-_Revised_2000.pdf))
+"The Future of ICH - Revised 2000: A Statement by the ICH Steering Committee on the occasion of the Fifth International Conference on Harmonisation, 9-11 November 2000, San Diego." ({{% resource_link "48be621b-a193-4a42-81d3-e1e8153bcbd6" "PDF" %}})

 Koizumi, Kenkichiro.
 "In Search of Wakon: The Cultural Dynamics of the Rise of Manufacturing Technology in Postwar Japan." *Technology and Culture* 43, no. 1 (2002): 29-49.